TalkTalk broadband review

 TalkTalk offer two base packages: the newly renamed "TV" and "TV Plus".

 The Youview box that comes with the basic TV bundle has no recording ability and can only pause or rewind live TV by up to 30 minutes; the channels offered are basically those we'd get with standard Freeview.

 For that reason, there's a £25 fee for the set top box, but otherwise it costs no more than getting TalkTalk's broadband and phone - unless we choose to add one of TalkTalk's TV Boosts, listed below.

-Upgrading to TV Plus usually costs an extra £12 a month.
-For that customers get an upgraded Youview+ box, with unlimited pause and rewind, up to 185 hours of TV recording and 30 more channels, including six Sky channels (not including Sky Atlantic), Fox, Gold and the History Channel.
+Upgrading to TV Plus usually costs an extra £5 a month.
+For that customers get an upgraded Youview+ box, which can pause and rewind for up to two hours, up to 180 hours of TV recording and six extra Sky channels, including Sky 1, Sky Living and Sky Arts (but not Sky Atlantic).

 All TalkTalk TV customers can further upgrade their service by adding monthly "boosts".
-They start from £5 a month for the Starter and Kids packs, up to £32 for six Sky Sports channels.
-Occasionally the boosts are offered cheaper - sometimes up to half price - so do check.
+They start from £5 a month, for the Starter and Kids packs, and go up to £42, for the combined Sky Sports and Sky Cinema pack.

 |TV Boost||Extra channels||Monthly cost|